Frequently Asked Questions (FAQ)

 Q. When will I get my Private Health Insurance Tax Statement?

-Tax Statements are sent directly to the ATO on your behalf.
+Good news, Tax Statements are sent directly to the ATO on your behalf.
 If for any reason you require an additional copy, they will be accessible from Friday 7 July 2023 via the Police Health Mobile App or you can contact us on 1800 603 603.
-Additionally the Contributor (the policy holder) can access the Tax Statements by registering and accessing Online Member Services (OMS) on our website.
+Additionally the Contributor (the policy holder) can access Tax Statements by registering and accessing Online Member Services (OMS) on our website.